 The Lockwood Lane underpass has been closed due to a car being deliberately set on fire on 1 July 2023.
 This has resulted in significant structural damage to mainly the subway roof.
 The closure was implemented to ensure public safety while the damage is assessed.
 The risk is that the subway could collapse with the loading of the traffic on the A635 Dearne Valley Parkway.
-We'll keep the public informed above any updates.
+We'll keep the public informed about any updates.

 What measures are being taken to secure the underpass during the closure?

 To secure the underpass and prevent unauthorised access, permanent fencing had now been installed at both entrances of the Lockwood Lane subway.